-For modem-to-modem communications you will need independent primary and alternate host servers, each with a modem connected to the phone system to receive the calls and data from the float.
+For modem-to-modem communications (without RUDICS) you will need independent primary and alternate host servers, each with a modem connected to the phone system to receive the calls and data from the float.
 A full description of this equipment and software is beyond the scope of this manual.
 However, Teledyne Webb Research makes regular use of U.S. Robotics external modems, Model USR3453C, CourierTM 56K Business Modem.

 A Linux-based modem-to-modem solution has been developed by Dana Swift at the University of Washington.
 The software and documentation are available in a "tarball" at no charge; however, it requires some level of Linux expertise on your part to implement.
 If you are experienced with Linux the process is quite straightforward.
 You will need to acquire the servers, install and configure Linux, and reconcile any differences between the version of Linux on your host servers and the version of Linux under which the distribution was developed (RedHat Linux 9).
 The package automates the reception of data messages from multiple floats and fully supports two-way communication.
-Some user developed documentation of the implementation process is included in the appendices of this manual (see "Host Server and Modem Setup").
+Some user developed documentation of the implementation process is included later in this manual (see "The Remote Unix Host").
 Additional Linux based packages for data processing are also available with limited support.
 Contact Teledyne Webb Research for further information.

-An alternative modem-to-modem solution, particularly if you are not comfortable with Linux or do not wish to set up and maintain host servers, is to contract out the reception of the calls and have the data provided to you by email, FTP, or web server.
+An alternative to setting up the modem-to-modem solution yourself, especially if you are not comfortable with Linux or do not wish to set up and maintain host servers, is to contract out the reception of the calls and have the data provided to you by email, FTP, or web server.
 The contractor is then responsible for maintaining the servers and modems.
 This is similar to the long-standing ARGOS system.
-There are providers available, see below, and you may wish to investigate this possibility.
+There are providers available and you may wish to investigate this possibility.
 Contact Teledyne Webb Research for additional information.

-Another option is RUDICS, which is available from several providers.
-These include Iridium Satellite, LLC and NAL Research, Inc. RUDICS is Internet rather than phone system based, which provides additional connection redundancy.
-The float makes calls as before and these are received at the Iridium ground station.
-The data are then made available to you using a browser and through a website set up by your RUDICS provider.
+Another alternative to setting up the modem-to-modem solution yourself is to use RUDICS, the Router-based Unrestricted Digital Internetworking Connectivity Solution, which is available from several providers (including Iridium Satellite, LLC and NAL Research, Inc).
+RUDICS is Internet rather than phone based, which provides additional connection redundancy.
+The float makes calls as before and these are received at the Iridium ground-station.
+The data are then made available to you using a browser, through a website set up by your RUDICS provider.
 You do not need to maintain a host server and will only need a computer with broadband Internet access.
-RUDICS has a large setup cost, but subsequent data costs and connection times are lower compared to modem-to-modem systems.
+RUDICS does have a large setup cost, but subsequent data costs and connection times are typically lower compared to other modem-to-modem solutions.